Best Golf Balls For High Handicappers 2024

 Our testing procedure for golf balls, as well as all other golf gear, revolves around several key commitments;

-If we say we’ve reviewed a product, that means we’ve used it out on the golf course and hit it on a launch monitor where applicable.
-Manufacturers can’t pay for a good review – we tell it how we see it.
-And finally we will always endeavor to use the latest and best equipment to assess performance.
+When we say we’ve reviewed a product, it means that we’ve used it out on the golf course and also on a launch monitor where applicable.
+So all clubs and balls are extensively tested on course as well as with a launch monitor to give us the most information possible for our reviews.
+It is important to state that manufacturers can’t pay for a good review – we always tell it how we see it.
+And finally we will always do everything possible to use the latest and best equipment to assess performance.
 In terms of specifics for golf balls, we use several members of the Golf Monthly team, who play at a variety of levels, to put golf balls to the test out on the golf course.
+This gives us as wide a scope as possible when it comes to assessing the performance of a golf ball at different swing speeds and different skill levels.

 How to choose golf balls